History of Crimea (1991–2014): Republic of Crimea

 In 1992 the ASSR was renamed as the Republic of Crimea in the newly independent Ukraine which maintained Crimea's autonomous status, while the Supreme Council of Crimea affirmed the peninsula's "sovereignty" as a part of Ukraine.
-Based on the resolution of the Verkhovna Rada (the Crimean parliament) on 26 February 1992, the Crimean ASSR was renamed the Republic of Crimea.
-The Crimean parliament proclaimed self-government on 5 May 1992. and passed the first Crimean constitution together with a declaration of conditional independence on the same day.
+Based on the resolution of the Verkhovna Rada of Crimea (the parliament) on 26 February 1992, the Crimean ASSR was renamed the Republic of Crimea.
+The Crimean parliament proclaimed self-government on 5 May 1992 and passed the first Crimean constitution together with a declaration of conditional independence on the same day.

 There was stiff resistance from Ukraine and a day later, on 6 May, the same parliament inserted a new sentence into this constitution that declared that Crimea was part of Ukraine.
-A referendum to confirm the decision was not held until 1994 due to the opposition from Kyiv.
-On 17 December 1992, the office of the Ukrainian presidential representative in Crimea was created, which caused wave of protests a month later.
+A referendum to confirm the decision was not held until 1994 due to the opposition from the Kyiv government.
+On 17 December 1992, the office of the Ukrainian presidential representative in Crimea was created, which led to a wave of protests a month later.

-The Crimean Parliament voted to bring in a President in 1993 which the Kyiv government denounced as unconstitutional.
-In 1994 Crimea elected the pro-Russian and anti establishment Yuriy Meshkov.
-He quickly ran into conflicts with the Crimean parliament which was dominated by his opponents.
+The Crimean parliament voted to bring in a President in 1993, which the Kyiv government denounced as unconstitutional.
+In 1994 Crimea elected the pro-Russian and anti-establishment Yuriy Meshkov.
+The pro-Russian parties also won the parliamentary election that year.
+However the president quickly alienated the parliament by asserting strong presidential powers.
 On 8 September, the Crimean parliament degraded the President's powers from the head of state to the head of the executive power only, to which Meshkov responded by disbanding parliament and announcing his control over Crimea four days later.
 There were several mostly symbolic attempts to get closer relations with Russia, with a new flag mimicking the Russian tricolor, and Crimean time going to Russian rather than Ukrainian time.

 Throughout this period the city of Sevastopol retained its special status within Ukraine.